DIRACGrid/diracx-web/README.md

 - **DiracX-Web-Components**: A library of reusable React components designed for integration within the `DiracX-Web` package and to facilitate the creation of custom DiracX web extensions.

-- **DiracX-Web-Extension-Example**: An illustrative example of a web extension demonstrating how to extend the functionality of `DiracX-Web` using the components from the `DiracX-Web-Components` package.
+- **Extensions**: An illustrative example of a web extension demonstrating how to extend the functionality of `DiracX-Web` using the components from the `DiracX-Web-Components` package.

 ### Project Management

-- **Lerna**: Utilized for efficient monorepo management.
+- [**Lerna**](https://lerna.js.org/docs/introduction): Utilized for efficient monorepo management.
 Useful to run scripts or commands across all packages while handling errors correctly.
-- **npm**: Used for dependency management.
+- [**npm**](https://docs.npmjs.com/): Used for dependency management.
-- **Release-Please**: Automated release management for the project.
+- [**Release-Please**](https://github.com/googleapis/release-please): Automated release management for the project.

 The dependency management is further detailed in the [Package Management](docs/package-management.md) documentation.